Surgical Design is developing a single handpiece

 - Allows injection of pharmaceutical compounds without placing a mechanical force on the cataract.

-Surgical Design's latest innovations are again setting the standard in intraocular microsurgery, as they have since 1968.
+Surgical Design setting the standard in innovation since 1968.